9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 1/II. Network communication.md

 # The four layers of TCP/IP model

-The **[[TCP/IP model]]** is a framework that is used to visualize how data is organized and transmitted across the network.
+The **[[TCP-IP model]]** is a framework that is used to visualize how data is organized and transmitted across the network.
 The TCP/IP model has four layers.
 The four layers are: the network access layer, the internet layer, the transport layer, and the application layer.
 Knowing how the TCP/IP model organizes network activity allows security professionals to monitor and secure against risks.

 - ### [[Network Access Layer]]
 	- Layer one is the network access layer.
 The network access layer ***deals with creation of data packets and their transmission across a network***.